 You can always ask the agent you've signed with to cancel the contract if you're unhappy with their services and just want to move on.

 About Real Estate Commissions

-How agents get paid and whether it's insulting to try to negotiate a commission are the two most often asked questions from buyers and sellers.
+How agents get paid and whether it's insulting to try to negotiate a commission are two of the most often asked questions from buyers and sellers.

 Buyers are rarely responsible for paying commissions.
 They're paid by sellers, and they're a percentage of the sales price.
 Sellers pay commissions to their listing brokers, who then share the money with the buyer's agent.
 The overall commission before any sharing is usually around 6%, but you can certainly try to negotiate it down.

 There are three basic types of listing agreements:

 - An open listing is fairly common.
 The listing agent or broker is the seller's representative, and the seller agrees to pay commission only if that particular agent or broker ends up selling the property.

 - The broker or agent gets paid regardless of whether their efforts result in bringing a buyer to the table when you sign an exclusive right-to-sell agreement.